isimona/ECommerceApp/README.md

 6. To run the container run the command : docker run -p<portForTheAppToRunOn>:<exposedPortInDockerfile> -d <nameOfTheImage>
 7. To see if everything went well and see active containers run: docker ps

-LITTLE UPDATE (02.09.2025): I found what was wrong with deleting the cart item.
+LITTLE UPDATE (02.
+09. 2025): I found what was wrong with deleting the cart item.
 I put the wrong entity relationship between Item and CartItem entities.
 I don't know why, but I put One-To-One instead of One-To-Many, when I noticed and changed that and also added necessary changes in my service methods, everything worked just fine.

+LITTLE UPDATE (04.
+09. 2025): By adding user Id in my CartDto I managed to resolve the user issue in CartItem CRUD operations (I used to try finding userId through the field in Cart and that was failing.
+Now, there is a request for user Id when creating new CartItem, so I can find user through field in CartItem for upadate/delete operations) and now I can connect user with their Cart Items.